 Zuto is a broker for finding “the right motor financing deal”.
 It does the work of finding a lender to support a particular customer’s financial circumstances, cutting out the dealership but essentially doing the same job as that showroom guy at the computer.
 The difference is that online brokers search the markets for the best deal for a specific customer rather than with a single lender.
 (Which, until recent intervention by the FCA, was open to abuse by unscrupulous brokers who would set the interest rate to inflate commission.)

 Brokers like Zuto and CarFinance 247 scour financing opportunities available to customers across a range of models, including hire purchase (HP), personal contract purchase (PCP), conditional sale and personal loan.
 From the outset, before you’re even allowed to salivate over your new car, online brokers will assess affordability considering criteria such as credit scores, monthly budget, address history and employment details.
 It’s a far safer model for ensuring people don’t fall into debt traps they struggle to emerge from.
 It’s also beneficial for those with poor credit scores.

 There are also brokers for dealers themselves, with Evolution Funding being a major player in the UK.
 While this type of broker is set up to help dealers increase leads, conversions and ship more cars, it’s also out to improve how customers are treated throughout the process.

-Technology solutions use algorithms to help all the above, but compliance is easier to track because the process the dealer and its customers go through is more transparent.
+Motor finance software solutions use algorithms to help all the above, but compliance is easier to track because the process the dealer and its customers go through is more transparent.
 And turnaround for finance decisions is often quick, which helps dealerships inevitably sell more cars, while the customer doesn’t get bogged down in the mire and complexities of motor finance administration.

 These brokers usually have lending partners or product providers they regularly deal with, making the process of selling the right financial product much simpler for dealerships – simplicity which is (fingers crossed) passed on to the customer.